What Is A Beef Allergy (Alpha-Gal Syndrome)?

 Beef Allergy Diagnosis

-This allergy is best diagnosed with a blood test.
+This allergy can also be diagnosed with a blood test.
 An allergy blood test can measure the amount of alpha-gal antibodies in your blood.
 This test is more accurate than other methods of beef allergy testing, but it can take several days to get your results.
-During this time, avoid beef allergy foods.
+During this time, it’s best to avoid beef allergy foods.

 Beef Allergy Treatment

-There isn’t a cure for food allergies; however, you can possibly prevent a beef allergy.
+There is not a cure for beef allergies; however, you can possibly prevent a beef allergy reaction.
 Start by protecting yourself from tick bites.
-When outside, use tick repellent.
+When outdoors, use tick repellent.
 Also, wear long sleeves while hiking in rural areas where Lone Star ticks are present.
 They can be found in the southeastern part of New York.

 Beef Allergy Frequently Asked Questions